 Nearly all of our customers authorize us to bill their credit card accounts directly for service fees that we charge.
 If people pay for our services with stolen credit cards, we could incur substantial third-party vendor costs for which we may not be reimbursed.
 Further, our customers provide us with credit card billing information online or over the phone, and we do not review the physical credit cards used in these transactions, which increases our risk of exposure to fraudulent activity.
 We also incur charges, which we refer to as chargebacks, from the credit card companies' claims that the customer did not authorize the credit card transaction to purchase our service, something we have experienced in the past.
 If the number of unauthorized credit card transactions becomes excessive, we could be assessed substantial fines for excess chargebacks and we could lose the right to accept credit cards for payment.
 We have also been affected by the credit card breaches at various retail stores, which have caused millions of consumers to cancel credit cards as a result of the breach.
 We have found that some consumers do not renew their services after a card cancellation, which can have a material negative impact on our revenue.
 In addition, credit card issuers may change merchant standards, including data protection and documentation standards, required to utilize their services from time to time.
 If we fail to maintain compliance with current merchant standards, such as Payment Card Industry Data Security Standard, or PCI, or fail to meet new standards, the credit card associations could fine us or terminate their agreements with us, and we would be unable to accept credit cards as payment for our services.
 Our services may also be subject to fraudulent usage, including but not limited to revenue share fraud, domestic traffic pumping, subscription fraud, premium text message scams, and other fraudulent schemes.
-Although our customers are required to set passwords and Personal Identification Numbers, or PINs, to prot means.
-In addition, third parties may have attempted in the past, and may attempt in the future, to fraudulently induce domestic and international employees or consultants into disclosing customer credentials and other account information.
+Although our customers are required to set passwords and Personal Identification Numbers, or PINs, to protect their accounts and may configure in which destinations international calling is enabled from their extensions, third parties may be able to access and use their accounts through fraudulent means.
+In addition, third parties may have attempted in the past, and may attempt in the future, to fraudulently induce domestic and international employees or consultants into disc losing customer credentials and other account information.
 Communications fraud can result in unauthorized access to customer accounts and customer data, unauthorized use of customers' services, and charges to customers for fraudulent usage and expenses we must pay to carriers.
 We may be required to pay for these charges and expenses with no reimbursement from the customer, and our reputation may be harmed if our services are subject to fraudulent usage.
-Although we implement multiple fraud prevention and detection controls, we cannot assure you that these controls will be adequate to protect against fraud.
-Substantial losses due to fraud or our inability to accept credit card payments, which could cause our paid customer base to significantly decrease, could have a material adverse effect on our results of operations, financial condition and ability to grow our business.
+Although we implement multiple fraud prevention and d etection controls, we cannot assure you that these controls will be adequate to protect against fraud.
+Substantial losses due to fraud or our inability to accept credit card payments, which could cause our paid customer base to significantly decrease, coul d have a material adverse effect on our results of operations, financial condition and ability to grow our business.